microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 There was originally some discussion as to whether this is a design that should be unified with generic patter matchers.
-Something like the URL detection, which ideantifies part of the buffer and then "marks" it.
+Something like the URL detection, which identifies part of the buffer and then "marks" it.
 Prototypes for both of these features are going in very different dirrections, however.
 Likely best to leave them separate.